Making a complaint

 The Nature of a Complaint

-We regard a “complaint” as any expression of dissatisfaction, whether justified or not, about the manner in which we have carried out our functions.
+We regard a “complaint” as any expression of dissatisfaction, whether justified or not, about the way we have carried out our functions.

-Any complaint, whether made in writing or verbally, is immediately referred to our Complaints Officer.
-We also record any complaint we receive.
-Our Complaints Officer is responsible for ensuring that we thoroughly investigate any complaints.
+Any complaint, whether made in writing or verbally, is immediately referred to our Complaints Team.
+We record any complaint we receive, and our Complaints Team is responsible for ensuring that we thoroughly investigate all complaints.

 How we handle your complaint

-Your complaint will be investigated by a senior individual within the business who has sufficient competence to deal with the complaint and who has not been involved in the matter which is the subject of the complaint.
+Your complaint will be investigated by a Complaints handler within the business who has sufficient competence and who has not been involved in the matter which is the subject of the complaint.

-If a complaint is made against the individual who usually deals with complaints then another suitable senior individual will conduct an independent investigation.
+If a complaint is made against the individual who usually deals with complaints, then another member of the team will conduct the investigation.

 If the complaint is about another party, such as an insurer with whom we have placed business, we will refer details of the complaint to the third party.
 We will advise you of this in writing, giving you the contact details for the other firm.

-We will aim to make a final response to you as soon as is practicable, and keep you reasonably informed as to progress.
+The Complaints Team will aim to provide a final response to you as soon as is practicable and keep you reasonably informed as to progress.

 As soon as we receive your complaint

-We will respond to your complaint as quickly as possible and within five business days at the latest.
-We will give you the name or job title of the Investigating Officer handling the complaint and let you have a copy of this procedure if you have not already received one.
+We will respond to your complaint as quickly as possible and, within five business days at the latest, and provide you with a copy of this procedure if you have not already received one.

-If the complaint can be resolved to your satisfaction within five business days, our acknowledgement letter will also outline the result of our investigation, and a summary of the resolution of the complaint.
+If the complaint can be resolved to your satisfaction within three business days, our acknowledgement letter will also outline the result of our investigation, and a summary of the resolution of the complaint.

 If we cannot resolve the complaint within eight weeks

-Some complaints can be complex or require us to obtain more information.
-If, therefore, it has not been possible to respond fully to you within eight weeks then we will explain the position fully and undertake to advise you when your complaint is likely to be resolved.
+Some complaints can be complex or require more information.
+If, therefore, it has not been possible to respond fully to you within eight weeks then you will be provided with an explanation of the position and advised when your complaint is likely to be resolved.

-By the end of that eight week period we very much hope that your complaint will have been resolved.
-If it has not been resolved by then we will let you know that you may refer your complaint to the Financial Ombudsman Service if you are dissatisfied with the delay, and enclose a copy of the Financial Ombudsman Service’s explanatory leaflet.
-Full details concerning time limits relating to referrals to the Ombudsman can be found in this leaflet.
+By the end of that eight-week period we very much hope that your complaint will have been resolved.
+If it has not been resolved by then we will let you know, confirming that if you are dissatisfied with the delay, you may refer your complaint to the Financial Ombudsman Service.
+You will be provided with a link to the Financial Ombudsman Service’s explanatory leaflet, which contains full details concerning time limits relating to referrals to the Ombudsman. .

 Reporting to the Financial Ombudsman Service